alabiibrahim/Standard-Industry-Database-Design---SQL/README.md

 # Standard-Industry-Database-Design---SQL

-/*	Project Objective: To design a standard industry like database that stores informations and other confidential details.
-As an aspiring Data Engineer.
+Project Objective: To design a standard industry like database that stores informations and other confidential details.
+This database follows industry best practices for security, scalability and maintainability that companies like Google uses.

-(1) Give a detailed breakdown on different SQL syntax used during the process, that makes it easy for a non technical audiece to understand.
-(2)	Document all process into a pdf or Github for portfolio purposes.
-(3)	Take a screenshot of each table created for portfolio purposes.
-(4)	Upload to all social platforms.

-*/

 # Database concept details